 Another fabulous feature is that the ProWritingAid Chrome Extension works with Fictionary!
 See the underlined sections in the above screenshot?
 Those are ProWritingAid’s recommendations.
 Here’s what happens when you hover your cursor over the underlined portions:

 You can see from the above screenshot that Dickens had a problem with passive verbs.
 That’s ProWritingAid looking out for you inside Fictionary.
 Too cool.

 Once you’re done editing a scene, click on the square to the right of the scene name in the box on the left.
 It will show a check mark to help you keep track of the completed scenes.

-When you’ve rewritten all scenes and are happy with the way the reports look, you can export your revised manuscript out of Fictionary as a ".docx" file.
+When you’ve rewritten all scenes and are happy with the way the reports look, you can export your revised manuscript out of StoryTeller as a ".docx" file.

-This is a very basic overview of Fictionary.
+This is a very basic overview of StoryTeller.
 It has and does a lot more.
-In the "Toolbox" at the upper right-hand corner of the screen, you can choose an Advanced mode that’s like going from a Fiat to a Ferrari.
+At the top of StoryTeller, you can choose an Advanced mode that’s like going from a Fiat to a Ferrari.
 It unleashes the full power of visualizing and evaluating your manuscript.